pwolf88/kb/contents/deep-dive/dex.md

 The prior descriptions about the ODEX assume that the safety of venues are tightly coupled in the consensus of the OMG Network.
 That is, venues are considered as part of layer 2.

 It may not be desirable to couple the consensus of the OMG Network into venues because of the potentially unbounded amount of computation that would be required for validators.
-In that event, venues could be moved to the ‘App’ layer, and define their own safety and security guarantees.
+In that event, venues could be moved to the 'App' layer, and define their own safety and security guarantees.

 An alternative final state of the ODEX would then look as follows: